Activity note: Hotel check in from 4:00 p.m.

 Activity note: You are welcome to book a transfer and take the shuttle service back to the Great Falls airport ($25 per person).
 Shuttles will depart Fort Benton about 9:00 a.m. and are excepted to arrive at approximately 11:30 a.m.
 Plan your airline departures after 1:00 p.m.
 Hotel check out by 11:00 a.m.

-Breakfast: In the hotel dining room, the breakfast buffet includes choices such as eggs, breakfast meats, fruit, breads and muffins, jam and butter, juices, coffee, tea, water.
+Breakfast: In the hotel dining room, the breakfast buffet includes eggs, breakfast meats, fruit, breads and muffins, jam and butter, juices, coffee, tea, water.
 This concludes our program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!